Bombay, the city of dreams, that’s where I live. My Bombay. Or should I say my Mumbai?

 Is there any food, dish, or cuisine that you MUST try when you’re in Mumbai?
 Where’s the best place to try it?

 Lassi!
 A sweet heaven made of cardamom flavored yogurt.
 The best plain or mango flavored lassi I’ve had to date is from M M Mithaiwala just outside Malad railway station.
-Also try the Falooda from Badshah’s near Crawford Market, the pani puri from Elco Pani Puri Centre, the halal kebabs at Bademiyan, the dosas anywhere.
+Also try the Falooda from Badshah’s near Crawford Market, the pani puri from Elco Pani Puri Centre, the halal kebabs at Bademiyan, the masala dosas anywhere on the street, they’re all yummy!

 Also try the local version of the toast sandwich at any of the street stalls in India.
 It’s in a world of its own!
-Chai, samosas and vada pavs from the street stalls; sea food at Mahesh Lunch Home, breakfast at Leopold Cafe of Shantaram fame; ragda pattice or bhel puri from just anywhere, and so much more…
+Chai, samosas and vada pavs from the street stalls; sea food at Mahesh Lunch Home, breakfast at Leopold Cafe of Shantaram fame; anda bhurji at street stalls, ragda pattice or bhel puri from just anywhere, and so much more…

 What are the most photo-worthy or Instagrammable spots in Mumbai?